 Tendon or ligament injuries Wrapping legs with suspected or diagnosed tendon or ligament injuries has its pros and cons.
 A wrap can control swelling and provide some support to a leg with what Hanson refers to as a classic mid-tendon bow.
 "However, if the injury was the result of a bandage bow (caused by a too-tight or inproperly applied wrap), I probably would not use a wrap," he says.

 While these wraps generally do not require a dressing, pay attention to the bandage basics of using padding and applying even tension.
 Hanson does not believe placing a support wrap on an uninjured leg is necessary.

 Julie Dechant, DVM, MS, Dipl.
-ACVS, ACVECC, associate professor at the University of California, Davis, School of Veterinary Medicine, comments that wraps alone do not give "enough support to provide true protection for tendon injuries.
+ACVS, ACVECC, chief of the University of California, Davis, School of Veterinary Medicine's Equine Surgical Emergency and Critical Care Service, comments that wraps alone do not give "enough support to provide true protection for tendon injuries.
 We certainly use (them), but in any severely damaged tendon a bandage alone is not enough support."
 In these cases, says Dechant, a splint will most likely be required.